 - Email ID

 - Mobile number

-By default all the three options will be selected.
+By default, all the three options will be selected.
 However, you can decide to use any one or any two of these identifiers.
-For Email & SMS, the default values are auto-populated with the attribute values saved in Email settings page & SMS settings page respectively.
+For Email & SMS, the default values are auto-populated with the attribute values saved in the Email settings page & SMS settings page respectively.

-If you decide to use all the three identifiers, then we would make three separate calls to Facebook for every user - one for each identifier.
-This is to maximise the match rate with Facebook.
+If you decide to use all three identifiers, then we would make three separate calls to Facebook for every user - one for each identifier.
+This is to maximize the match rate with Facebook.

 - User U1: only advertising identifier exists in the system